High Performance as a Leader: Unlock Your Full Potential

 1. High Achievement Without Energy Management

 Success without energy regulation leads to burnout.
 High performers often push harder instead of smarter.
 The key?
-Aligning goals with sustainable and strategic energy cycles—balancing high-intensity work with restorative practices.
+Aligning goals with sustainable and strategic energy cycles by balancing high-intensity work with restorative practices.

 2. Getting Stuck in Conflict